Enclosure Air Conditioners Information

 There are three ways to cool an enclosure: natural convection cooling, forced convection, and closed loop cooling.
 The first method does not require an active cooling section so we are only concerned with forced convection with an air conditioner and closed loop cooling.
 Natural convection is used if the ambient temperature outside the enclosure is cooler than the inside of the enclosure.
 The heat can be dissipated into the atmosphere by radiating it through the surface of the enclosure and through the use of grills with filters.
 Forced convection is best used if there is clean and cool ambient air outside of the enclosure.
 This may be as simple as a filter fan with the appropriate filter.

 Sealed enclosure cooling is considered a closed-loop system because the seal of the housing is maintained.
-This prevents elements which can damage the electronics inside the enclosures.
+This prevents elements that can damage the electronics inside the enclosures.
 Sealed enclosures are best used in harsh conditions and when the ambient temperature is as high or higher than the desired internal temperature.

-Enclosure cooling is not the same type of "comfort"cooling as found in homes and buildings.
-Heat-producing power and control components are typically limited to maximum enclosure air temperatures of 100°F to 110°F. The actual component surface temperatures are higher.
+Enclosure cooling is not the same type of "comfort" cooling as found in homes and buildings.
+Heat-producing power and control components are typically limited to maximum enclosure air temperatures of 100° F to 110° F. The actual component surface temperatures are higher.
 Maintaining low enclosure temperatures often becomes problematic.
 Condensation may form on live electrical surfaces if their temperature falls below the dew point of the air.
 Subsequent corrosion or electrical safety becomes a serious issue.

 Some enclosure air conditioners automatically evaporate condensate, eliminating the need for draining.
 Others include an air flow sensor that monitors the temperature of the condenser and ensures that blockage or contamination does not compromise cooling efficiency.